Skip to main content

 Device type dramatically impacts patience thresholds:

+Desktop: 3.2 s average tolerance.
+Mobile: 1.6 s.
+Tablet: 2.4 s.
 Mobile users exist in 8-second attention windows.
 They're standing in line, sitting in traffic, stealing moments.
-One second of delay doesn't just lose the sale—it loses the entire micro-moment forever.
+One second of delay doesn't just lose the sale — it loses the entire micro-moment forever.

 Your customers aren't timing downloads—they're feeling them.
 Stanford's HCI Lab proved users experiencing a 5-second delay without feedback perceive it as 11 seconds.
 Their brains literally manufacture extra suffering.